CsabaDu/CsabaDu.DynamicTestData/README.md

 ## Features

-- Comprehensive support for various types used in testing.
+- Utilities for generating dynamically type-safe test data records in two ways for data-driven tests.
+- Extendable types to support further details or other modes of assertions.
+- Literal dynamic test case name creation to display in Visual Studio Test Explorer.
 - Easy integration with your existing test frameworks.
-- Utilities for generating test data records in two ways for dynamic data-driven tests.
-- Extendable types to support further details or other modes of assertions.

 ## Types